 - The jurisdictional error constituted ‘some other reason’ as to why the demand should be set aside in accordance with s 459(1)(b) of the Corporations Act 2001.

 Powerpark was again unsuccessful on this argument.
 The Court has discretion regarding what may constitute ‘some other reason’ to have a statutory demand set aside however, ‘the pendency of curial proceedings’ was, without more, insufficient to establish ‘some other reason.’

 - Powerpark had an offsetting claim against Shoemark comprising the losses claimed due to defective work.

 On this point Powerpark was again unsuccessful in having the statutory demand set aside.
 It did however convince the Court of its offsetting claim resulting in the amount of the statutory demand being reduced to $21,483.14 which took into account the defective works.

-- A judgement arising from the filing of an adjudication certificate determines that the judgement debt is indisputably due and payable.
+- A judgment arising from the filing of an adjudication certificate determines that the judgment debt is indisputably due and payable.
 The legislative policy supporting the SOPA is to facilitate payment of an adjudicated amount notwithstanding the potential of a ‘curial dispute’ which, if later established could be cured by restitution.

 - An offsetting claim (in respect of a statutory demand) may be ordered by a Court without disturbing the validity of an adjudication certificate or the statutory demand.